“Safety first” isn’t a buzz phrase at ExpressJet. It’s a culture we take seriously every day, every flight.

 Flight Operational Quality Assurance (FOQA)

 Flight Operational Quality Assurance (FOQA) is a voluntary safety program that involves the routine downloading of Digital Flight Data Recorder (DFDR) data for de-identified aggregate analysis of routine line operations.
-The results of the analysis offer insight into potential safety risks, procedural compliance, aircraft health monitoring, and operational efficiencies.
+The results of the analysis offer insight into potential safety risks, procedural compliance, aircraft health monitoring and operational efficiencies.

 Line Operational Safety Audit (LOSA)

 The Line Operational Safety Audit (LOSA) is a collaborative safety audit that places trained observers on flight deck jumpseats to collect safety-related data on environmental conditions, operational complexity and flight crew performance.
 The data are controlled, reviewed, analyzed and reported on by the LOSA Collaborative.
 This safety initiative has been recognized as an industry best practice for flight deck safety.
-ExpressJet conducted its first LOSA in April 2010.

 ExpressJet possesses the expertise and technology to conduct internal investigations as well as supporting regulatory requirements.
 Should an event occur requiring investigation to determine probable cause, and to mitigate the risk of a similar event, ExpressJet is prepared.